SpannerProtocol/web-docs/docs/dpo_rule.md

 This action is exclusive to the *Manager* in the grace period, after which any *Member* of the DPO can act and slash the management fee by half permanently.

-Each yield distribution will clear the *Yield Account*.
+Each yield release will clear the *Yield Account*.
 - *Manager* will first receive Management Fees.
   If yields in account has accumulated for more than 5 days (grace period), Management Fees for this release will be slahsed by half.
 - The rest will go to *Members* by seats.

 #### Referral and Bonuses
-DPO is open.
 Any user can refer any DPO to others.
 DPO determines the referrer by the following rules:
 - Let's say if Alice refers Bob to join a DPO successfully.
   If Alice is a *Member* of the DPO, then Alice will become Bob's *Internal Referrer*.